QCDR Validation Plan

 For additional information, please see our related article on the MIPS Performance Report.

 Verification of Measures

-Upon registering their facilities for the QCDR, facility administrators are informed how many measures will be required from each of the three performance categories including Quality, Improvement Activities (IA), and Advancing Care Information (ACI).
+Upon registering their facilities for the QCDR, facility administrators are informed how many measures will be required from each of the three performance categories including Quality, Improvement Activities (IA), and Promoting Interoperability (PI).
 The MIPS registry validates their chosen measures in both quantity and spread (e.g. (lack of an outcome measure, fewer than six total measures) and periodically warns administrators to correct any selection deficiencies prior to CMS’ submissions deadlines.
 Additionally, facility administrators are also informed of the requirement that 50% of all eligible patients, from all payers, and at least one Medicare beneficiary must be reported.

 Lastly, the MIPS registry provides web based tools and other resources to educate physicians and physician groups on all aspects of the MIPS performance categories.
 For additional information about MIPS performance categories, please see our related article on the Merit-based Incentive Payment System.

 The MIPS registry uses native audit features built into all of the ACR’s registries and enhances those capabilities with additional checks specific to the needs of a QCDR.
 For example, following data upload, facility administrators have access to data quality reports which help administrators verify that their data submission did include all intended records and data elements.
 As an additional audit check, ACR staff randomly select and inspect 20-30 data quality reports each year, from which the ACR compiles and publishes (for the benefit of all facilities) general recommendations and tips to remedy data deficiencies.